 Charles "Rip" McAdams, professor and department chair for the Online Master of Education in Counseling at William & Mary, emphasizes that the personal statement is a chance for you to show a genuine commitment to and understanding of the task of becoming a professional counselor.
 He advises applicants that: "The goal…is to determine if an applicant's decision to pursue graduate education in counseling reflects a realistic understanding of the professional counselor's role as well as a genuine commitment to engaging in the rigorous academic and clinical preparation that will be required."

 Pursue your graduate degree in a field that can equip you to transform lives and guide individuals toward their most extraordinary futures.
-Read through our admissions guidelines and get your application underway today.
+Read through the admissions guidelines for our M.Ed. in Counseling and the admissions guidelines for our online curriculum and instruction programs.
+Get your application underway today!